Welcome to our Coleman Montana 8 Person Tent review!

 TETON Sports Mesa Canvas 8-Person Tent

 Setup is fast and easy, doors and ceilings are tall, and there’s easy access for power too.
+The TETON also has excellent reviews.

 What the Coleman Montana tent lacks in comparison: